Stop sinking money into monthly payments and find the best way to get out of debt, even with low income.

 TIP: Consolidation is often the first solution you should try since it simplifies your payment schedule and won’t damage your credit.

-Apply for the solutions you want to use.
-The setup time and cost for each solution will vary.
+Now it’s time to start applying for the solutions you want to use.
+Setup time and cost will both vary by which solutions you apply for.
 For example, getting approved for a debt consolidation loan takes about a week.
-The consultation for debt management programs and settlement programs only take an hour.
-Completing enrollment on a debt management program can take a few weeks as the credit counseling team negotiates with your creditors.
+The consultations for debt management programs and settlement programs only take an hour.
+However, completing the enrollment on a debt management program can take a few weeks as the credit counseling team negotiates with your creditors.

-Also, you shouldn’t set up settlement offers until you’re not concerned about credit score damage.
+Also, keep in mind that you shouldn’t set up settlement offers until you’re not concerned about credit score damage.
 You may need to delay these solutions until you’re ready to use them.

 TIP: If you’re getting a loan, avoid loans with early repayment or prepayment penalties.

 TIP: For settling medical debt collections, talk to the original service provider first.
 They may be willing to work out a payment plan and cancel the collection account.